robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Her mouth flattened, but not unkindly.

 "You may listen.
-You may ask me to do things, like turn the handwheel.
+You may ask me to do things, like turn the hand-wheel.
 You may tell us what you think.
 You may not kneel, lift, twist, crawl under tables, or attempt to resuscitate."

 "I wasn't going to crawl."